 What is the format of the test?

 It is a half-day, six-section test comprised of four scored sections, an unscored experimental section, and a writing sample.
+The writing sample is completed separately through an online portal.

 What kinds of questions are on the test?